Deenoz/Mikrotik-Parser-Script/README.md

-# Mikrotik-Parser-Script
+# Mikrotik-Parser-Script\n
-Script for resolve dns names and add IPs to mikrotik address list
+Script for resolve dns names and add IPs to mikrotik address list/n Requirements:\n sshpass\n
-Requirements:
-sshpass
 The script runs by the command: bash script.sh